The Power of One (film): Plot

 Botha leads a violent raid on Alexandra the following night which results in Breyten's death at the hands of an enraged villager.
 Botha threatens to shoot Elias Mlungisi, the local boxing promoter, only to be confronted by PK.
 They fight, and PK finally defeats his childhood enemy.
-Despite the loss, a bloodied and vindictive Botha is still bent on killing him with a hidden pistol, but an arriving Gideon Duma brutally kills Botha with a cricket bat to the head before he can fire.
-Now wanted fugitives from the apartheid government, PK and Duma vow to continue a campaign against racial injustice with the aid of the other survivors.
+Despite the loss, a bloodied and vindictive Botha is still bent on killing him with a hidden pistol, but an arriving Gideon Duma brutally kills Botha with a cricket bat to the head.
+Now wanted fugitives from the apartheid government, PK and Duma together vow to continue a campaign against racial injustice and segregation with the aid of the other survivors.
 PK's closing narration identifies meaningful voices during his life from his nanny to Doc, Geel Piet, Dabula Manzi, and finally Maria.